Everest Base Camp Trek

 • Maximum Altitude2,840m

-Enjoying the last glimpse of the mountains we have recently visited, the 35-minute scenic flight takes us back to Kathmandu.
 We will transfer you to the respective hotel, where you'll stay.
 We help to book the same hotel upon your request as well.
 In the meantime, you can explore Thamel, and buy souvenirs for your friends and family.

 • Accommodation Kantipur Village Hotel

-• MealsBreakfast at Lukla
+• MealsBreakfast in Lukla

 • Time30min flght